 Have you ever wondered how responsible your company’s supply chain really is?
-A recent report from The Economist Intelligence Unit found that four in five business executives claim their companies have a responsible supply chain.
+A report from The Economist Intelligence Unit (July 2017) found that four in five business executives claim their companies have a responsible supply chain.
 But the reality is less positive.
 While many companies have put responsible supply chains high on their agenda, it has become a lower priority for a significant 30% of global businesses over the past five years.

 So why do many companies fail to see the importance of supply chain responsibility?